My warranty, like me, is less than formal.

 Like your car, some parts of an instrument wear out.
 Frets don't last forever.
 Bridge pins wear out after many string changes.
 After many years, most guitars require that the neck be reset.
 Like the warranty on your car, items subject to normal wear and tear, aging, and mistreatment aren't covered.

 All that said, here's the bottom line: if I did something wrong, bring it to me and I'll fix it to the best of my ability and at my expense.
 If you broke it or failed to control its environment, or if it's a part simply worn out through use or a problem that's a natural function of time and is common to most instruments, I'll fix it at yours, and as efficiently and expeditiously as I possibly can, and for as long as I can.
-Retirement is on the horizon, and there's nobody to pick up where I leave off.
+Retirement has arrived, and there's nobody to pick up where I leave off.
 If you're reasonable and honest, you'll find me to be the same way.